OpenMD/OpenMD/docs/INSTALL.md

 The following are optional when compiling OpenMD, but if they are not available some features will be missing:

-* OpenMPI – A very good implementation of the MPI-2 specification for parallel computing.
+* OpenMPI or MPICH – Very good implementations of the MPI-2 specification for parallel computing.
 A version of the MPI library is required if you want to run the multi-processor version of OpenMD